Intel Xeon E5-2673 v3 vs AMD Ryzen 5 7430U

 Xeon E5-2673 v3 vs Ryzen 5 7430U comparison

 In terms of the number of cores of each of these CPUs, the Xeon E5-2673 v3 has significantly more cores than the Ryzen 5 7430U.
 Indeed, the Xeon E5-2673 v3 has 12 cores compared to 6 cores found in the Ryzen 5 7430U.
 It also has more threads than the Ryzen 5 7430U.
+The Ryzen 5 7430U outputs less heat than Xeon E5-2673 v3 thanks to a significantly lower TDP.
+This measures the amount of heat they output and can be used to estimate power consumption.

 Most CPUs have more threads than cores.
 This technology, colloquially called hyperthreading, improves performance by splitting a core into multiple virtual ones.
 This provides more efficient utilisation of a core.
 Indeed, the Xeon E5-2673 v3 has more threads than cores.
 Each physical core is split into multiple threads.